Working Dad’s : Guide To Father’s Day

 Even though your working dad might not always be at every event, he is still involved in many aspects of the family’s life.
 His main worry is to provide for his family and make sure they have what they need.
-So, this Father’s Day make sure to thank your dad for all the sacrifices that he makes day in and day out.
+So, this Father’s Day makes sure to thank your dad for all the sacrifices that he makes a day in and day out.
 Help make his life a little easier even if it is something as small as cutting the grass or making dinner.
-Let your dad have a nice, relaxing, stress free day because he deserves it.
+Let your dad have a nice, relaxing, stress-free day because he deserves it.

 Working dads are much like superheroes.
 They work all day in a cooperate setting and then come home at night to be the tickle monster.
 With working double duty, at work and home they don’t get much time for what they love, and they love their family.
 So, if you are capable of being around you dad this Father’s Day, make sure you spend some time with him.
 However, if you are not in the same city has your father, make sure you at least call him, maybe even send him a little gift.
 After all, he is a “working dad” and that itself makes him a superhero.